samad20/NextCloud_AIO_With_Caddy/README.md

     docker compose up -d
 Open  `https://localhost:8080` and complete installation process.

-After that, you can access nextcloud by your domain.
+After that, you can access nextcloud by `https://your_domain`.